Who is Anna Delvey? The remarkable true story of the fake socialite

 The idea encompassed a private members’ club and art foundation, which involved leasing the Church Missions House – a historic building in Manhattan – as a multi-purpose events venue and art studio.

-She also befriended rich socialites and would ask them to pay for hotels, flights, and lavish meals on the promise she would pay them back, but would later “forget” to do so.
+She also befriended rich socialites and would ask them to pay for hotels, flights, and lavish meals on the premise she would pay them back, but would later “forget” to do so.

 Having failed to get investors for her foundation, Sorokin began creating fake bank statements purporting to show she had access to about €60m (approximately £50m) stored in Swiss bank accounts.